nickcorin/binance/README.md

 [![Go Doc](https://img.shields.io/badge/godoc-reference-blue.svg?style=flat-square)](http://godoc.org/github.com/nickcorin/binance)

 ## About the package
-This package provides a client library to interface with Binance's REST API.
+This package provides an unoffiial client library to interface with Binance's REST API.
+I am in no way affiliated with Binance.

-**This package is a work in progress.**
+**This package is a work in progress.
+Use at your own risk.**

 The package is incomplete and not fully tested.
 I am following the API documentation for Binance found [here](https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md).